 Reporting of suspected adverse reactions

-Patients have received single doses of finasteride up to 400 mg and multiple doses of finasteride up to 80 mg/day for three months without any adverse effects.
+Patients have received single doses of finasteride up to 400 mg and multiple doses of finasteride up to 80 mg/day for up to three months without any adverse effects.

 No specific treatment of overdosage with finasteride is recommended.